jfb-h/synthetic-tourism/documents/papers/main.typ

 This methodological approach not only strengthens causal inference but also establishes a replicable model for future studies in regional tourism analysis.
 Third, we contribute to the empirical literature on the impact of exceptional architecture on tourism, addressing previous studies with mixed findings or cases influenced by a synergy of multiple contextual factors affecting tourism development.
 By applying this rigorous methodology, we reconstructed the counterfactual trajectory that tourism in Hamburg would have followed in the absence of the Elbphilharmonie’s construction.

-#figure(
-  image("figures/plot-mspe.png"),
-  caption: [Ratio of mean squared predictive error (MSPE) before and after the intervention for treated and control units.]
-)